chenyangh/SemEval2019Task3/README.md

 | *HRLCE*   |   Dev  <br/>  Test  |  0.7460  <br/>  0.7220  |  0.7590 <br/>  0.7660 |  0.8100  <br/> 0.8180  |  **0.7706**  <br/> **0.7666**    |
 | *BERT*   |   Dev  <br/>  Test  |  0.7138  <br/>  0.7151  |  0.7736 <br/>  0.7654 |  0.8106  <br/> 0.8157  |  0.7638  <br/> 0.7631    |

+From the table you will notice that BERT performs better on *Angry* but worse on *Happy*, therefore it makes sense to combine the results of these two.

 ## Acknowledgement
 This code is relying on the work of the following projects: